eliasdabbas/advertools/README.rst

 This way it is kept modular as well as flexible and integrated.
-As a next step most of these functions are being converted to no-code `interactive apps <https://adver.tools>`_ for non-coders, and to take them to the next level.
+As a next step most of these functions are being converted to no-code `interactive apps <https://adver.tools>`_ for non-coders, and taking them to the next level.